Online, Virtual and Classroom Courses

 You'll be asked to carry out a risk assessment of a workplace.
 We recommend you use your own, but you can use any workplace of your choice (even a fictional one).

-The assessment is split into 4 sections, each with their own marking criteria which needs to be met:
+The assessment is split into 4 sections, each with its own marking criteria which needs to be met:

 1. Description of organisation and methodology